Medical–industrial complex: Consequences

 The MIC poses unique difficulties for patients and physicians.
-For patients dealing with wide-spread diseases, treatment often comes with steep prices in Medicare and insurance.
+For patients dealing with widespread diseases, treatment often comes with steep prices in Medicare and insurance.
 In recent 2020 health-care research, data has expressed how pandemics like COVID-19 have further tested the preparedness of the entire system's ability to combat a rapidly spreading virus.

 Patient-level

 A health professional offers a unique service to patients, since patients often defer to the guidance and wisdom of their healthcare provider.
 Many healthcare corporations are cognizant of the general population's lack of medical knowledge and possess the ability to set prices.
 This unequal relationship between healthcare corporations and the populace is especially important as it involves the complex interaction between making a profit from a patient's suffering, but also physicians having to treat the patient as effectively as possible.
 For patients who do not have access to reliable health insurance, this system imposes expensive medical treatment that they must pay for.

 For patients with a chronic illness, diagnosis often means expensive medications for the rest of one's life.
 Chronic illnesses like depression may require medications until the disease is treated, whereas more severe chronic illnesses like cystic fibrosis require expensive medical and pharmaceutical treatments for one's entire life.
 These diseases could be treated, but their unique long-lasting nature means money can be generated from life-long treatments as opposed to a curative treatment.

 Individuals in low-income households and racial minority groups have experienced most of the impact of the high prices in the medical-industrial complex during the pandemic.
 Over one third of Latino adults or low-income adults were uninsured at some point during 2020.
 In 2020, African Americans infected with COVID-19 died at a rate of 97.9 out of every 100,000, which is a death rate over twice as high as the death rates in white people (46.6/100,000) and Asians (40.4/100,000), and a third higher than Latinos (64.7/100,000).
 Notably, the death rate of African Americans is comparable to that of Indigenous populations (81.9/100,000).